 4.)
 Live music

-The full live entertainment lineup includes Willow Creek bluegrass (bluegrass), Smithville South (pop, rock and R&B hits from the 1960s-present), the Michelle Robinson Band (rock and bluegrass covers), Wild Rice (dance), the Waynesville Marching Band, Counting Skeletons (danceable rock hits from 1980s-present), Locking Up Otis (classic rock hits), Timestamp (rock and alternative rock hits from the 1980s and 90s), and more.
+The full live entertainment lineup includes JAYME (country/rock), Smithville South (pop, rock and R&B hits from the 1960s-present), the Michelle Robinson Band (rock and bluegrass covers), Streetwise (rock), Wild Rice (dance), Fin Tan (Celtic), the Waynesville Marching Band, Counting Skeletons (danceable rock hits from 1980s-present), Locking Up Otis (classic rock hits), and Timestamp (rock and alternative rock hits from the 1980s and 90s).